 To get lens flare, shoot directly into the sun or another light source.
 “The best thing you can do is shoot at a lot of different angles, so that even if some are blown out, you can see what works and what doesn’t work,” says photographer Martha Galvan.
-It may take some trial and error, since how your flare shows up is dependent on a number of factors.
+It may take some trial and error, since how your flare shows up is dependant on a number of factors.
 These include:

 Camera lens and body

 Different equipment produces different results when it comes to lens flare.
 For example, a Nikon 85 mm lens renders lens flare differently than a Canon 16 mm-35 mm, just as a Sony mirrorless digital camera creates a different effect than a Leica film camera.

 Most modern lenses come with an antireflective coating designed to avoid glare.
 Because of this, you may find more success capturing lens flare when you use an older lens.
 UV filters, polarisers or neutral density filters can also reduce the amount of flare you pick up.
 Similarly, many lenses come with a lens hood (also known as a lens shade) to avoid flaring — so if you want to embrace the flare, you’ll need to lose the hood.

 Zoom lenses produce more sun flare effects, as the increased number of lens elements amplifies the number of internal reflections within the camera, which cause lens flare.
 Wide-angle lenses, on the other hand, make light sources appear smaller because of the shorter focal length.

 Aperture has a huge effect on the outcome of your flare.
 At wider apertures, the sun appears larger and more diffused and the flares are softer shapes.
 If you choose to shoot wide open, watch for the narrow depth of field and make sure your subject is in focus.
 Smaller f-stops such as f/16 let in less light, which allows the lens to pinpoint the sun as a small, star-like pattern.